for Resources and Recordings from

-the Virtual VGSE WebEx Events you’ve attended.
+the Virtual VGSE WebEx Events that took place throughout the week.

 “One of my favorite #VGSEMemories was from 2017 on Day 3 at Lake Crabtree County Park.